MatiasConTilde/autoTelegram/uno/README.md

 `API_ID`: The Telegram API id

 `API_HASH`: The Telegram API hash

-`MIN_PLAYERS`: The minimal amout of players that have joined before starting the game automatiacally

 `GROUP_ID`: The id of the group in which you want to play